 - Students often provide valuable insights regarding their strengths and needs.
 When they are involved in determining their need for accommodations and interventions, they are more committed to "owning" them.
 Each student should have the option to be a part of the team process and participate in IEP meetings. - Transition Plans: Planning for the future is part of any student's education.
 For students with more significant impairments, this includes transition services.
 Transition services help a student move from school to adult life.
 The services depend on the student's needs and interests.
 They help students with everything from work to school to fun.
 Transition services also help students get jobs, find a place to live, and be a part of the community.
 Transition planning formerly begins in ninth grade or when the student turns 14.
-A transition plan evaluation will look at five areas of the student's life: Work, Recreation and Leisure, Home Living, Community Participation, and Opportunities to learn new things after high school, and be involved with future spiritual growth.
-The IEP team will look at matching the student's to learn a skill or a trade, s/he might need a vocational education program.
+A transition plan evaluation will look at five areas of the student's life: Work, Recreation and Leisure, Home Living, Community

+Participation, and Opportunities to learn new things after high school, and be involved with future spiritual growth.
+The IEP team will look at matching the student's classes with what the student wants to do after graduation.
+If the student wants to learn a skill or a trade, s/he might need a vocational education program.
 These plans are reviewed at annual IEP meetings.